Make your holidays extra festive with these fudgy M&M’S Brownie Christmas Trees. Delicious and easy to make, this holiday dessert is a crowd pleaser!

 This recipe would be so cute to take to a cookie exchange or holiday party!

-If you’ve tried these Brownie Christmas Trees or any other recipe on Suburban Simplicity , then don’t forget to rate the recipe and let me know how it went in the comments below, I love hearing from you!
-You can also FOLLOW ME on FACEBOOK , TWITTER , INSTAGRAM and PINTEREST to see more delicious food, fun crafts + DIYs and what I’m up to on a daily basis!
+If you try these Brownie Christmas Trees or any other recipe on Suburban Simplicity then don’t forget to rate the recipe and let us know how it went in the comments below, we love hearing from you!
+Better yet, use the hashtag #suburbansimplicity if you make the recipe.

 Brownie Christmas Trees